 DNA biosensors can be developed based on nucleic acid identification techniques for the analysis of simple, rapid, and economical testing of genetic and infectious diseases.
 In addition, it is important to investigate specific DNA ranges in many areas such as food analysis, clinical, environmental, etc.

 SAM and Selex techniques are used for better detection technology to develop better technology for DNA biosensors.
 Recognition of nucleic acid levels, separate from antibodies or enzymes, can be made voluntarily and regenerated for some use.

 These sensors as well as gin chips have many advantages compared to normal hybrids as they have a huge ability to get specific data easily, cheaply, and quickly.
-Further, these sensors have been augmented, but, to expand sensor techniques, basic investigations for equipment for detecting plans, analytical, and action are still required.
+Further, these sensors have been augmented, but, to expand sensor techniques, basic investigations for equipment for detecting plans, analysis, and action is still required.

 #8.
 Magnetic Biosensors:

 This type of biosensor is used to measure magnetic-induced effects or reflexes within magnetic properties.
 This type of sensor coil uses super-paramagnetic otherwise paramagnetic crystals or particles to detect biological communication by measuring changes in magnetic properties such as changes in inductance resistance.